TyOverby/tyoverby.github.io/posts/bincode_release.md

 # What is Bincode?
 At it's root, Bincode is a serializer implementation for Serde.
-If you stick a `#[derive(Deserialize, Serialize)]` on your struct, you can use Bincode to efficiently serialize and deserialize those structs to and from bytes.
+If you stick a `#[derive(Deserialize, Serialize)]` on your struct, Bincode can efficiently serialize and deserialize those structs to and from bytes.

 > If Bincode is just another serializer implementation, what sets it apart from all the others?

-Bincode is a bit weird in that it's a format that was built specifically for the Rust serialization ecosystem.
-Its tight coupling with Serde allows Bincode to be very fast and serialize to very small payloads.
+Bincode is unique in that it's a format that was built specifically for the Rust serialization ecosystem.
+Tight coupling with Serde allows Bincode to be very fast and serialize to very small payloads.

 # How does Bincode work?
-Bincode achieves its speed and size wins is by choosing to not encode structure into the serialized output.
-It relies on the fact that `#[derive(Deserialize, Serialize)]` implementation of the Serde traits deserializes fields in _exactly the same order_ as it serialized them.
-This means that if you implement those traits by hand, you need to uphold this invariant as well.
+Bincode achieves its speed and size wins is by not encoding structure information into the serialized output.
+It relies on the fact that `#[derive(Deserialize, Serialize)]` implementations of the Serde traits deserializes fields in _exactly the same order_ as it serialized them.
+(If you implement those traits by hand, you need to uphold this invariant as well.)

 Because Bincode leaves out this extraneous structure information, a struct serialized with Bincode is often smaller than it was in memory!
 Let's take a look at how Bincode serializes some common structures.

 ### Encoding Numbers